eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 `pm.sample()` method (a.k.a., as [Thomas
 Wiecki](http://twiecki.github.io/blog/2013/08/12/bayesian-glms-1/) puts it, the _Magic Inference Button™_).
-This really frees up your mind to think about your data and model, which is the heart and soul data science!
+This really frees up your mind to think about your data and model, which is really the heart and soul data science!

 That being said however, I quickly realized that the water gets very deep very
 fast: I explored my data set, specified a hierarchical model that made sense to